OutSystems/docs-product/src/integration-with-systems/mobile-plugins/firebase/firebase-cloud-api-v1-v2.md

 * Send a notification (normal or silent) to a user or group of users.

-Following are the versions of the Cloud Message Configurator REST API in OutSystem:
+Following are the versions of the Cloud Messaging Configurator REST API in OutSystem:

 * [v1 endpoint](#v1)